-Dr. Sexton has made over twenty trips to Israel and the Middle East.
-He has been the guest of the Israeli Government on two different occasions and has been invited to observe the "Peace Talks" in Washington, D.C.
-Dr. Sexton was awarded the “Tree of Life" award by the people of Israel in 1993, and has friends and is respected in the West Bank as well as Jerusalem.
-He also serves on the "Committee to Relocate the U.S. Embassy to Jerusalem."
+Sexton, following in the footsteps of his father, is a second-generation "righteous Gentile" in his love for the people and land of Israel.
+He has made forty-four trips to Israel and the Middle East and has been an honored guest of the Israeli Government on two different occasions.
+It was his privilege to be invited to observe the "Peace Talks" in Washington, D.C. and to be honored with the “Tree of Life” Award by the people of Israel.
+He is an honored and respected friend in Jerusalem as well as in the West Bank.
+Dr. Sexton serves on the "Committee to Relocate the U.S. Embassy to Jerusalem."

-Dr. Sexton is married to the former Muzette Thaxton of Charleston, West Virginia and has three children: Beverly, who is the wife of Dwight Parrish and their four children, Winston, Savannah, Scarlett, and Sophia; Mark, who is married to the former Sheri Hollifield and their daughters, Alexis and Lola; and Kent, who is married to the former Leigh Parsons and their children Preston, Ian, and Juliet.
+Sexton is married to the former Muzette Thaxton of Sumter, South Carolina.
+He and Muzette have three children: Beverly and husband Dwight Parrish, and their children, Winston and his wife, Miranda, Savannah, Scarlett, and Sophia; Mark and wife Sheri (Hollifield), and their daughters, Alexis and Lola; and Kent and wife Leigh (Parsons), and their children Preston, Ian, and Juliet.